ysl-o/CyberPatriot-18-2405/README.md

 <h2>Guide by File</h2>
 <p>Each program file in the repository (meaning excluding this one and PDFs/pictures) is documented below by alphanumeric order.</p>

-<h3><a href="Linux/cplinuxusers.sh">cplinuxusers.sh</a></h3>
+<h3><a href="Linux/cplinuxsecurity.sh">cplinuxusers.sh</a></h3>
 <p><i>Works for: Ubuntu 22, Ubuntu 24, Mint 21</i></p>
 <br>
 <p>This file is a Shell script which automates the creation, removal, privilege allocation, and password usage of a list of users and administrators.
 This is useful for the section of the competition where accounts are listed in the README.
+Additionally, it implements several basic security configurations.
+Overall, it should award around 20 points when run early in the competition.
 To use the script, follow the instructions below:</p>
 <ol>
   <li>Download the file onto any folder you can access and remain in that directory.</li>
   <li>Create a new text file while in the same directory as the downloaded Shell file with the following command if you're using the terminal or by making a blank text file if you're using the GUI: